 First Year – Residency is a time of orientation.
 This is when you gather with classmates for the first time as enrolled students.
 You will explore the technology used throughout the program, and be assisted in the initial setup.
 You will learn how the online program functions, and have time with the faculty and other students to develop mentoring and professional relationships.
 This is a critical week when you are introduced to your courses and receive the tools needed to embark on your journey as a doctoral student.

 Second Year – Residency is a time of reunion and academics.
 The focus of residency shifts more to academic workshops and dissertation.
 You will gather together daily for workshops and presentations that will conclude summer courses, and you will prepare for your fall courses.
 Second-year students are also expected to begin seriously considering a dissertation topic and committee.
 You will have opportunities to engage in discussions with faculty concerning the dissertation and their research interests to help you select a faculty member as your dissertation chair.

 Third Year – This is the final residency required of doctoral students.
 Focus during this year includes dissertation, internship and comprehensive exams.
 You will have greater access to the faculty, including individual appointments, to fully discuss these topics; and you will take your competency exams while on campus.
 This is the transition from doctoral student to doctoral candidate.

 The residency fee will cover the cost of most breakfast and lunch meals and some dinners, as well as classroom break snacks when courses are in session.
-Students are responsible for making their own travel, lodging and other meal arrangements.
-The school assists with information on the above and helps facilitate students’ connecting to share rooms and rental cars to minimize expenses.
+Students should consider the following residency costs: transportation, lodging, some meals and textbooks purchased prior to residency.

 1. Why is a 48-hour master's degree in counseling a prerequisite?